 Now I'll be right back to talk about Corey Hart.
 I just need a minute to process.
 I'm just going to watch this music video a few times and reflect on my entire life.

 Okay, aaannnnndddd I'm good.
 I'm back.
 I never wanted them to do good this season anyways.
 [Again, a total lie.
 I wanted them to do good so bad. -Editor]

 At some point during yesterday's loss I realized that this may be one of the last times I see Corey Hart in person as a member of the Milwaukee Brewers.
 I've gotten a lot of mileage out of Corey Hart jokes on this site and I've complained about him quite a bit in the past too.
 What can I say?
 It was the cool thing to do.
 Still, I am really going to miss the guy and not just for the jokes.
 [This is sort of a lie.
 I will really miss the jokes. -Editor] The truth is that I've always liked Corey Hart, but he's just always seemed to let me down.
 I wanted him to be good, like he is now, for so long that he just ended up letting me down so many times that I lashed out.
 Its like when my son tells me he doesn't want to watch Wall-E. I mean, Why wouldn't you want to watch Wall-E?
 It's a tale of true robot love and a little robot could that shows more emotion than your stupid Veggietales could ever dream of and you don't want to watch it?
 What the hell is wrong with you, little kid?
 Its stupid and irrational for me to get this upset about it, but that's how I've always thought.
 Why can't you be better, Corey?
 And then, of course, it happened and I was too stupid to realize it.
-Continue reading »
+Read the rest of this entry »